Debt Snowball vs Debt Avalanche: A Worked Payoff Comparison

 How to find extra money for debt payoff

-Immediate actions (this week): - Cancel subscriptions you don't actively use (average household: $300-400/month in unused subscriptions) - Pause retirement contributions temporarily (except employer match) — controversial but mathematically valid for short-term high-interest debt elimination - Sell items you don't use (electronics, furniture, clothing) — a $500 lump sum payment eliminates months of interest on a small debt
+Immediate actions (this week): - Review subscriptions and cancel services you do not use - Pause retirement contributions temporarily (except employer match) — controversial but mathematically valid for short-term high-interest debt elimination - Sell items you don't use (electronics, furniture, clothing) — a $500 lump sum payment eliminates months of interest on a small debt

-Medium-term actions (this month): - Negotiate a lower interest rate — call your credit card company and ask.
-Rates are reduced in 25-30% of cases simply by asking, especially with a good payment history - Balance transfer to a 0% APR card — eliminates interest for 12-21 months, allowing 100% of payments to reduce principal - Consolidate multiple debts into a single lower-rate personal loan
+Medium-term actions (this month): - Ask the issuer whether a lower rate or hardship option is available; approval and terms vary - Balance transfer to a 0% APR card — eliminates interest for 12-21 months, allowing 100% of payments to reduce principal - Consolidate multiple debts into a single lower-rate personal loan

 Income actions: - Work overtime or take on extra shifts - Start freelancing in your professional skill set - Sell services in your neighborhood (lawn care, cleaning, handyman work) - Rent out a room, parking space, or storage area